Select Page

 Chronic Pelvic Pain (CPP) is more than just a physical sensation; it is a debilitating condition that affects a woman’s quality of life, routine, and emotional well-being.

-Typically, it presents as a vague, disturbing, and persistent pain in the pelvic region that occurs either continuously or intermittently for at least six months.
+Typically, it presents as a vague, disturbing, and persistent pain in the pelvic region (area between the belly button (navel) and the hips/pubic bone) that occurs either continuously or intermittently for at least six months.

-Because the pelvis contains a complex network of organs and nerves, the symptoms of CPP often overlap with other conditions, making a specialized assessment vital.
+Because the pelvis contains a complex network of organs and nerves, symptoms of CPP often overlap with those of other conditions, making a specialized assessment by a neuropelveologist essential.

 1. Identifying the Nature of the Pain